Is Cream Cheese Good or Bad For Bodybuilding? (Pros & Cons)

 Macronutrients

-Since cream cheese lacks protein and carbs, you must add both macronutrients to balance the dish out.
-To have a more balanced plate, you can add a bagel (carb) with some fish (protein).
+Since cream cheese lacks protein and carbs, you must add both macronutrients to balance the dish.
+Add a bagel (carb) with some fish (protein) to have a more balanced plate.

 Micronutrients